skynetlab1/Az/README.md

 just  build the image like:
 docker build -t your-image-name --build-arg TFC_AGENT_TOKEN=your_token --build-arg TFC_AGENT_NAME=your_name .

+The provided information describes a PowerShell script named Az.ps1 that simplifies Azure resource management tasks.
+Here's a breakdown of its functionalities:
+ * Environment Setup: Sets up the environment to interact with Azure resources using Azure CLI and PowerShell.
+ * Azure Subscription Management: Allows easy login and selection of the desired Azure subscription.
+ * Resource Group Creation: Creates resource groups to organize and manage Azure resources effectively.
+ * Role Assignment (Optional): Assigns roles for access control and security management.
+ * Resource Usage Retrieval: Retrieves resource usage details for a specified date range.
+The script demonstrates essential Azure resource management skills and automates tasks for efficient resource management.

 Ensure seamless management of Azure resources by setting up the PowerShellGet module and the PSGallery repository.
 These steps are crucial for efficient resource management using PowerShell.